mlflow/mlflow/docs/source/llms/tracing/index.rst

     </section>

-MLflow Tracing is a feature that enhances LLM observability in your Generative AI (GenAI) applications by capturing detailed information about the execution of your application's services.
-Tracing provides a way to record the inputs, outputs, and metadata associated with each intermediate step of a request, enabling you to easily pinpoint the source of bugs and unexpected behaviors.

 MLflow offers a number of different options to enable tracing of your GenAI applications.

 - **Automated tracing**: MLflow provides fully automated integrations with various GenAI libraries such as LangChain, OpenAI, LlamaIndex, DSPy, AutoGen, and more that can be activated by simply enabling ``mlflow.<library>.autolog()``.